 The statute of limitations governs the amount of time that you must file a product liability claim to win compensation through a lawsuit.
 Outside of the designated time period, you will likely not be able to use a lawsuit to recover damages from an accident.

-Product liability claims must be filed within four years.
+Product liability claims must be filed within two years.
 When death has occurred due to an accident with a defective or faulty product, a wrongful death claim must be brought forth within two years from the date of the death.

 Meet With a Leading Florida Product Liability Lawyer